Created on 2020-02-21 at 15:51 PM

 Flick will be forced into making some changes to his starting line-up on Friday: "We'll have to make two changes," the coach declared on Thursday, referring to Jérôme Boateng and Benjamin Pavard, both of whom are ineligible to play against the men from East Westphalia.
 Both players have picked up their fifth yellow card of the season, and thus a one-match suspension.
 As a consequence, new boy Álvaro Odriozola is a cert to feature, with the 54-year-old head coach stating that "he will play".
 Otherwise, according to Flick, "everyone else is on board", with only long-term absentees, such as Javi Martínez (muscle injury), Niklas Süle (who's started to run in training after suffering an ACL rupture earlier in the season) and Ivan Perišić (ankle injury) all still missing.

-Winter signing Álvaro Odrizola made his debut for FC Bayern in the DFB Cup last 16 match against Hoffenheim (a 4-3 win) at the beginning of February and now is a shoe-in for the match against Paderborn: "He will play on the right side, that's his position," Hansi Flick revealed on Thursday.
+Winter signing Álvaro Odrizola made his debut for FC Bayern in the DFB Cup last 16 match against Hoffenheim (a 4-3 win) at the beginning of February and now is a shoo-in for the match against Paderborn: "He will play on the right side, that's his position," Hansi Flick revealed on Thursday.

 What the coaches say